 Concentration of Credit Risk.
 The City's formal investment policy places no limit on the amount the City may invest in any one issuer.
-As of June 30, 2016, 56% of the City's investment pool was in Fannie Mae (FNMA), 33% was in Federal Home Loan Mortgage Corporation (FHLMC) and 11% in Federal Home Loan Bank (FHLB).
+As of June 30, 2017, 47% of the City's investment pool was in Fannie Mae (FNMA), 36% was in Federal Home Loan Mortgage Corporation (FHLMC), 10% in Federal Home Loan Bank (FHLB), 6% was in Federal Farm Credit Bank (FFCB), and 1% was in U.S. Treasury Bills.